 This trend is accelerating.

 - Innovative products and services will become more quickly available to everyone.
 Instead of closed expert communities, the broader public will increasingly be the first-level evaluator of innovations.

 - Innovation will continue to beat invention.
-The ubiquitous availability of open source components will create a flood of engineering jobs, while jobs aimed at creating entirely new products and technologies, often based on extensive ground research, will be in a relative retreat.
+The ubiquitous availability of open source components will create a flood of engineering jobs, while jobs aimed at creating entirely new products and technologies, often based on the extensive ground research, will be in a relative retreat.

 - The reuse of open-source components will increase.
-Any security or safety defects of components will likely have industry-wide impact on many consumers worldwide.
+Any security or safety defects of components will likely have an industry-wide impact on many consumers worldwide.
 That will require a more safety- and security-conscious use of products, especially communication and transportation devices.

-- Knowledge of open source hardware and software solutions and their frameworks, as well as the ability to build attractive products from them, will become a much sought-after personal skill.
+- Knowledge of open-source hardware and software solutions and their frameworks, as well as the ability to build attractive products from them, will become a much sought-after personal skill.